List of accidents and incidents involving the Ilyushin Il-18: 2024

-Russian Air Force Il-22M-11RT RF-95678 was heavily damaged (most likely by a surface-to-air missile) while on duty in the area of Strilkove at about 21 p.m. on January 14.
+Russian Air Force Il-22M-11RT RF-95678 was heavily damaged (most likely by a surface-to-air missile) while on duty in the area of Strilkove, Ukraine at about 21 p.m. on January 14.
 After the hit, the plane managed to land in Anapa, requested evacuation, calling an ambulance and a fire truck.
 A voice recording was published by RBC-Ukraine of the pilot requesting coordination of emergency airport services.